 Sunshine, trail time, lazy rivers and late-night campfires: that’s what an Oregon summer looks like.
 Now find out what it tastes like.
 Oregon craft brewers have bottled up your daydreams to celebrate the season.
-July is also Oregon Craft Beer Month, the Portland Craft Beer Festival, Puckerfest and the Oregon Brewers Festival — so three cheers to that.
 Here are some summer ales pouring this year.

 Mt.
 Hood & Columbia River Gorge

-Barley Brown’s Beer in Baker City created its Jubilee Golden Ale in celebration of its annual summertime miner’s festival, and in Pendleton, The Prodigal Son Brewery and Pub fetes local harvest of farm and forest with the Huckleberry Wheat.
-A light carbonation gives the TG Pilz a nice bubbly finish at Terminal Gravity Brewing in Enterprise.
-1188 Brewing Co. in John Day is mighty proud of its light and citrusy Orney Hefeweisen, named for its combination of orange and honey used during the brewing process.
-At the farmer-owned Ordnance Brewing in Boardman, their ice-cold cans of Bloop Blueberry Wheat makes for easy drinking year-round, but practically screams summer with its balance of local berries that are sweet without being overly fruity.
-Visit the Eastern Oregon Brews Byway to explore it all — including newcomers Side A Brewing in La Grande, Steens Mountain Brewing in Burns and Tiger Town Brewing in Mitchell — and remember to arrange for a designated driver and drink responsibly.
+Family-owned Barley Brown’s Beer in Baker City created its Jubilee Golden Ale in celebration of its annual summertime miner’s festival, and in Pendleton, Prodigal Son Brewery fetes local harvest of farm and forest with the seasonal Huckleberry Wheat.
+Enterprise’s Terminal Gravity Brewing Fuggetaboutit, a hazy pale ale that benefits Self Enhancement Inc., an organization guiding underserved youth.
+1188 Brewing in John Day is mighty proud of its light and citrusy Orney Hefeweisen, brewed with blood oranges and local honey.
+At the farmer-owned Ordnance Brewing in Boardman, ice-cold cans of Bloop Blueberry Wheat makes for easy drinking.
+Visit the Eastern Oregon Brews Byway to explore it all — and remember to arrange for a designated driver and drink responsibly.